DanAlvares/z-portal/README.md

 I have used Jest for unit tests.
 There aren't many tests yet, but I have set up a git pre-push hook that runs them.
 This is not sustainable as the test suite grows, but I believe is beneficial if the tests run in under 5 seconds.

 ## Approach
-I went for the pure JavaScript approach (well, with TypeScript), with no framework or libraries.
+I went for the pure JavaScript approach (well, using TypeScript), with no framework or libraries.
 This did mean I had to handle rendering, sanitization (to prevent XSS) etc. which comes for free with frameworks, so that was a little time-consuming.
-_(I did step out of my comfort zone a little writing the entire app using Custom Elements, as I have only used them as part of Web Components)_
+_(I did step out of my comfort zone a little by writing the entire app using Custom Elements.
+I have only used them as part of Web Components)_

 ### Why Custom Elements?
 I wanted to build the app using a component-based architecture.
 Custom Elements seemed like the best choice as I could leverage the built-in lifecycle events.
 I did consider the full Web Components spec, but I did not use the Shadow DOM because I wanted the base styles to cascade.